harrisont/fastbuild-vscode/README.md

 This provides the following functionality:
 * Hover over an evaluated variable (e.g. `.Message = 'Hello $Location$`, `.MyVarCopy = .MyVar`).
+    * Known issue: when the RHS is another variable directly, and not a string template (e.g. `.MyVarCopy = .MyVar`), the hover extends to the end of the line instead of ending at the end of the RHS.
+For example, in the case of `.MyVarCopy = .MyVar  // Comment`, the hover includes the comment.
+The hover stil shows the correct value.

 ## Running